 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Current learning theme Why am I special?
 What happens in Autumn?
 How can I see in the dark?
 Why are babies wonderful?
 Is it raining today?
 Why are my fingers cold?
 Is the grass starting to grow?
-What comes out of an egg?
-What are the wonders of Tyldesley?
+What comes out of an What are the wonders of Tyldesley?
 Where are we going?
-'Can Do' music theme All about Me Ting Bang Boom Swaying Animals Let's March Big Sounds Soft Sounds Ongoing 2-3 3 - 4 year olds: Children will learn a variety of n and using instruments to accompange related to their current sing instruments to accompan area of learning. songs.
+'Can Do' music theme All about Me Ting Bang Boom Swaying egg?
+Animals Let's March Big Sounds Soft Sounds Ongoing 2 - 3 year olds: Exploration of instruments in continuous provision and using instruments to accompany nursery rhymes and songs.
+3 - 4 year olds: Children will learn a variety of songs related to their current area of learning.
+Exploration of instruments in continuous provision and using instruments to accompany nursery rhymes and songs.
 Key Learning Singing the name of each child in turn.
 Joining in with an action song (at this point children may just move in their own way) Choose a piece of handheld percussion and experiment with the sound made.
-Play a feature instrument in their own way.
-Singing the name of each child in turn Follow actions directed in a song.
-Choose a piece of handheld percussion and experiment with the sound made.
-Passing a rainstick around the group and experimenting with the sound it makes. each child in turn.
-Follow actions of swaying different parts of the body. sounds to animals.
-Choose instrument to imitate the sound of an animal. to feel the beat.
-Choose actions that fit with different parts of a song.
-Responding to cues about how to play instruments (stop/start) feel the beat.
+Play a feature instrument in their own way. directed in a song.
+Singing the name of each child in turn.
+Follow actions of swaying different parts of the body.
+Matching instruments to their pictures.
+Choose a selection of gentle/quieter instruments for children to experiment with. each child in turn.
+Matching actions and sounds to animals.
+Choose instrument to imitate the sound of an animal.
+Experiment with instruments that can be hit (drums, to feel the beat.Choose actions that fit with different parts of a song.
+Waving and clapping to feel the beat.
+Follow directed actions in a song.
+Responding to cues about how to play (stop/start/everybody/ individual) Identifying loud and soft sections in a piece of music and responding appropriately.